OUR GRADUATE STUDENTS

-Sarah is currently pursuing her PhD in Industrial/Organizational Psychology under the supervision of Dr. Joan Finegan.
-Her primary research interests include third-party observations of workplace incivility.
-Sarah received a Mitacs Globalink Research Award to research under the supervision of Dr. Tara Reich at the University of Surrey in the UK from June to September 2019.
-Her master's research was funded in part through the Joseph-Armand Bombardier Canada Graduate Scholarships—Master's awards.
+Sarah is pursuing her PhD in Industrial-Organizational Psychology under the supervision of Dr. Joan Finegan.
+Her research focuses on workplace mistreatment and performance management.
+In 2019, Sarah received a Mitacs Globalink Research Award to work with Dr. Tara Reich at the University of Surrey.
 Sarah also works as a research assistant under the supervision of Dr. Richard Goffin and Dr. Natalie Allen.
 Her work has been presented at SIOP, APS, and CPA.
 In addition to her academic pursuits, Sarah is a member of the Research and Development team at SIGMA Assessment Systems.

 Sarah previously received her B.A. in Psychology at the University of Guelph and her M.Sc. in Industrial-Organizational Psychology from Western University.
 Sarah has been awarded a Canada Graduate Doctoral Scholarship and Canada Graduate Masters Scholarship from SSHRC for her PhD and M.Sc. research was funded in part by SSHRC.
 When Sarah is not working, she enjoys traveling, hiking, and painting.

 Trevor is currently pursuing his PhD in Industrial/Organizational (I/O) Psychology under the supervision of Dr. Johanna Weststar.
 His primary research interests revolve around workplace attachments, motivation, employee well-being, project teams, and extreme working conditions.
 Related to these research interests, Trevor has also been involved in research projects with Dr. Johanna Weststar investigating how video game publishing organizations approach and deal with human resource management issues.